What is a CO2 fire extinguisher?

 How do CO2 fire extinguishers work?

-CO2 extinguishers discharge carbon dioxide gas and the gas is formed from the liquid that will be under pressure when the handle of the extinguisher is squeezed and causes the CO2 gas to rapidly emerges.
+CO2 extinguishers discharge carbon dioxide gas and the gas is formed from the liquid that will be under pressure when the handle of the extinguisher is squeezed and causes the CO2 gas to rapidly emerge.
 CO2 extinguishers are not recommended for chip pan fires because they could literally blast the flames into surrounding areas.
 CO2 extinguishers do not cool the fire so it is not effective on fires involving flammable solids.
 CO2 extinguishers smother the fire by displacing oxygen in the air yet does not leave any residue unlike the other fire extinguishers but the fire may re-ignite if the source is not removed.

 Who should use a CO2 fire extinguisher?